vaaibhavkumar/streaming_project/README.md

 > transactions — closing hands-on gap between prior micro-batch Event Hub work
 > and true continuous stream processing.

 Note: This is a **personal/learning project**, I have done for learning.
-It is distinct from any paid work experience.